alonitac/DevOpsBootcampUPES/tutorials/networking_computer_nets.md

 ![](../.img/dhcp2.png)

+### The Discover, Offer, Request, Acknowledge (DORA) process

+DORA process refers to the four steps that are involved in DHCP client-server interaction.
+These four steps are:

+- **Discover**: The client broadcasts a DHCP discover message on the local network, requesting an IP address lease from any available DHCP server.
+- **Offer**: DHCP servers on the local network respond to the broadcast with a DHCP offer message, which includes an available IP address, lease duration, and other configuration parameters.
+- **Request**: The client selects one of the offered IP addresses and sends a DHCP request message to the DHCP server, requesting the lease.
+- **Acknowledge**: If the DHCP server approves the client's request, it sends a DHCP acknowledge message to the client, confirming the IP address lease and providing any other configuration parameters.

+The DORA process allows a DHCP client to obtain an IP address and other configuration information from a DHCP server.
+It is an important part of network configuration, as it enables automatic IP address assignment and ensures consistency in network settings across multiple devices.

 ## IP Address for private subnets

 There are three ranges of private IP addresses defined in [RFC 1918](https://www.rfc-editor.org/rfc/rfc1918):

 - 10.0.0.0/8
 - 172.16.0.0/12
 - 192.168.0.0/16